Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Others argue that they may have a bedrock core (hence rock-cored drumlins) and as material was obstructed, sediment began accumulating around this, much like in the way of a dune, and was streamlined in the same way as above.

+Another argument to the formation of drumlins is that they occur when a glacier move over an area of existing glacial deposits.
+As the glacier moves over this existing till, the pressure of the overlying ice causes the till to be remoulded and changed into the characteristic shape of streamlined till that we know and love as a drumlin.

 They typically occur in larger groups, or ‘swarms'.
 This is known as a ‘**basket of eggs**' topography.

 Drumlins can be up to 1,000m in length but are typically around 300-500m.
 They also improve revenue for farmers, as the topography allows them to have a larger farming area in the same sized plot of land.
 Their length-to-width ratio is typically between 1.8 and 4.1, and this may be an indication of past glacial velocities, with longer drumlins indicating a faster ice velocity due to the laminar flow of ice.

-Drumlins are often found in conjunction with [morainic](#moraines) landforms and other depositional features like eskers, [kames](#kames-and-kame-terraces), outwash plains and
+Drumlins are often found in conjunction with [morainic](#moraines) landforms and other depositional features like eskers, [kames](#kames-and-kame-terraces) and, outwash plains.

 I'd love to be like a drumlin one day, they're just so chilled out and calming